rixiobarrios/outcomes/roadmap/intro.md

 - **TARGET LIST** - Find 3 organizations you are interested in from the list above or from your own research.
 Create a "Target Companies" tab in your personal job tracker and add these 3 companies to your Target list.

 ## Further Reading and Resources:
-- View the session presentation deck [here](https://drive.google.com/drive/folders/1iT9wjJY75YZMcm2amhshLKquzFYpQS20).
+- View the session presentation deck [pending].
-- View the session recording [here](https://generalassembly.zoom.us/recording/share/_PEFk6EAcSxP4vqwoMtSAZiQqczvlMV54bcPwWqrduOwIumekTziMw)
+- View the session recording [pending]